 Faith Baptist Theological Seminary offers hybrid master’s degree programs for the Master of Arts in Religion, the Master of Arts in Biblical Studies, and Master of Arts in Theological Studies.
 You may also enroll in the online seminary courses as a nondegree student, but you may earn only 9 credits before you must enroll in a degree program.

 The seminary hybrid programs contain an on-campus core component supplemented with online courses.
 You must earn a total of 32 credit hours to complete the Master of Arts in Religion degree and a total of 36 credit hours for the Master of Arts degrees.
-More specific information about program requirements are available in the seminary catalog.
+More specific information about program requirements is available in the seminary catalog.

 You can satisfy your on-campus residency requirements in as little as four weeks of modular courses (one in the morning and one in the afternoon) and then complete the remaining requirements online.

 Contemporary Christianity (2 credits)

 New Testament Seminar (3 credits)

 Old Testament Seminar (3 credits)

 Biblical Studies majors must also take B-RE 802—Hermeneutics (2 credits) on campus.

 *Students may substitute Hermeneutics if they have completed one year of Greek or Hebrew grammar in college or seminary.

 M.A./M.A.R.
 Online Courses (17–19 credits)